-- Circuit breakers for engines and main accessory power are on the 12-volt DC push-to-reset circuit breaker panel and on the battery switch panel. - For the locations of the battery switch panel and the 12-volt DC push-to-reset circuit breakers, see the Component Locations section in Chapter 2 of this supplement.
+- Circuit breakers for the engine and main accessory power are on the 12-volt DC push-to-reset circuit breaker panel and on the battery switch panel. - See the Component Locations section in Chapter 2 for the locations of the battery switch panel and the 12-volt DC push-to-reset circuit breakers.

-NOTE: Some equipment may have secondary fuse protection at the unit, behind the battery switch panel, or at the batteries.
+NOTE: Some equipment may have secondary fuse protection at the unit, or behind the battery switch panel, or at the batteries.